-My classmates and I have begun our first Level 1 occupational therapy fieldwork experiences.
-In our occupational therapy doctorate program (OTD), we have to go through three “Level I” placements and two “Level II” placements prior to completing the program.
+My GU classmates and I have begun our Level 1 occupational therapy fieldwork experiences.
+In the occupational therapy doctorate program (OTD), we go through three “Level I” placements and two “Level II” placements prior to completing the program.

-That night, I had the ability to recognize that every experience I have had to this point all happened for a reason.
-To be surrounded by so many different people who all came together for one cause really allowed me to see how important it is to listen to others and to speak up for causes that are important to not only myself, but for the wellbeing of my community members, and I am confident that this is what I want to continue to do for as long as I can.
+That night, I recognized that every experience I’d had to this point had happened for a reason.
+To be surrounded by so many different people who came together for one cause allowed me to see how important it is to listen to others and to speak up for causes that are important to not only me, but for the wellbeing of my community; I’m more confident than ever that this is what I want to continue to do for as long as I can.

 – Sue Ram